 Carlos Pitta.
 CFO; Salary: \$84,000 annually prior to three hundred (300) head per day level and \$120,000 annually thereafter.
 Mr. Pitta has served as CFO for two major beef processing facilities in Brazil for several years and brings the specific knowledge of accounting systems and finance particular to the beef processing industry.
 His experience will assure Robinson Beef operates efficiently and cost effectively.
+Mr. Pitta will be moving to San Angelo on a permanent basis and will be employed on a full time basis by the Debtor.

 Joe Madrid.
 Member (Facilities Oversight); Salary: None.
 Mr. Madrid owns and operates Deprisa Food Equipment and is also a pre-petition investor in Robinson Beef.
 Mr. Madrid's second generation experience with food industry equipment and systems repair and replacement, as well as constructing animal processing plants from the ground up, make him an invaluable asset to a company.
+Mr. Madrid is not being employed on a full time basis by the Debtor, but rather will work on an as needed basis.
+Mr. Madrid will remain principally engaged by DePrisa Food Equipment out of San Elizario, Texas.